ImMnan/Helm-crane-k8s/README.md

 ```
 helm install crane helm-crane
 ```
 Here, crane is the name we are setting for the chart on our system and helm-crane is the actual name of the chart.
-Make sure the namespace declared here if you plan to install the chart in a different namespace than `default` i.e. the same as the one we declared in the values file [see 4.4 section].
+Make sure the namespace is declared here if you plan to install the chart in a different namespace than `default` i.e. the same as the one we declared in the values file [see 4.4 section].
 You can use the namespace with `-n` flag similar to `kubectl` flag.

 ### [7.0] Varify the chart installation